 - Imagine that the CFO has come to you with an alarming set of figures that reveal you are on track to deliver results lower than expected at an upcoming board meeting.
 What do you do?

 - Perhaps you need to let one of your senior leaders know that she is being overlooked for a promotion because she has poor interpersonal skills.
 What do you say?

 - You realize that you need to reinvigorate growth but there are no new products in the pipeline.
 What steps can you take?

 ‘Prudence’ is one of the four cardinal virtues, along with courage, self-control, and justice.
 All four of them relate to our ability to make the right decision—irrespective of the situation’s complexity, simplicity, or cost.

 Making a prudent decision is not always easy.
-For example, what is best for one party is not necessarily the best outcome for another.
+What is best for one party is not necessarily the best outcome for another.
 We are confronted with the conundrum of doing what is right regardless of the cost—personally or corporately!

-Revelations of scandal, corruption, rumor, abuse, and cover-ups have led us to question the ability of many of our leaders to make prudent decisions.
-However, a good place for us to start is by rediscovering the importance of ‘prudence’ in our own decision-making as leaders and its importance to those who follow us.
+Revelations of scandal, corruption, rumor, abuse, and cover-ups have led us to question the ability of many leaders to make prudent decisions.
+However, a good place for us to start is by rediscovering the importance of ‘prudence’ in our own decision-making.

 Alexandre Havard argues that it’s our commitment to practice these virtues that shapes our vision of the world and desire to see people flourish under our leadership.
-He proposes three things to help us make more prudent decisions –
+He proposes three things to help us make more prudent decisions (Havard, 2007, pp. 57) –

-The decisions you make each day have significant implications for your business, staff, customers and key relationships—including your family.
-Some important questions you might like to ask yourself include –
+The decisions you make each day have significant implications for your work and key relationships—including your family.
+Below are some more helpful questions to reflect on –

-[i] Alexandre Havard, Virtuous Leadership: An Agenda for Personal Excellence (New York, NY: Scepter Publishers, 2007), 57.
+Havard, Alexandre.
+(2007).
+Virtuous Leadership: An Agenda for Personal Excellence.
+New York, NY: Scepter Publishers.